IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

   > **TIP:** Your notebook will appear in the `Notebooks` section of the `Assets` tab.

-### 7. Add data to the notebook
+### 8. Add data to the notebook

-* After creation, the notebook will automatically be loaded into the nodebook runtime environment.
+* After creation, the notebook will automatically be loaded into the notebook runtime environment.
 You can re-run the notebook at any time by clicking on the `pencil` edit icon displayed in right-hand column of the notebook row.

   ![start-notebook](doc/source/images/start-notebook.png)